awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 1. For **Target**, choose **SSM Automation**\.

-1. For **Document**, choose an Automation document to run when your target is invoked\.
+1. For **Document**, choose a runbook to use when your target is invoked\.

-1. Expand **Configure document version**, and choose a version\. $DEFAULT was explicitly set as the default document version in Systems Manager\.
+1. Expand **Configure document version**, and choose a version\. $DEFAULT was explicitly set as the default runbook version in Systems Manager\.
 You can choose a specific version, or use the latest version\.

 1. Expand **Configure automation parameter\(s\)**, and either keep the default parameter values \(if available\) or enter your own values\.
 **Note**
 Required parameters have an asterisk \(\*\) next to the parameter name\.
 To create a target, you must specify a value for each required parameter\.
 If you don't, the system creates the rule, but it won't run\.

-1. At the bottom of the **Select targets** area, choose a role to grant EventBridge permission to start the Automation workflow with the specified document and parameters\.
+1. At the bottom of the **Select targets** area, choose a role to grant EventBridge permission to start the automation with the specified runbook and parameters\.
 EventBridge uses the role to start the automation\.
 You can let EventBridge create a new role or use a role that already has the needed permissions\.

 1. \(Optional\) Enter one or more tags for the rule\.
 For more information, see [Tagging Your Amazon EventBridge Resources](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-tagging.html) in the *Amazon EventBridge User Guide*\.

 1. Choose **Create** and complete the wizard\.

-## Create an EventBridge event that runs an Automation document \(command line\)<a name="automation-cwe-target-commandline"></a>
+## Create an EventBridge event that uses a runbook \(command line\)<a name="automation-cwe-target-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create an EventBridge event rule and configure an Automation document as the target\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create an EventBridge event rule and configure a runbook as the target\.

-**To configure an Automation document as a target of an EventBridge event rule**
+**To configure a runbook as a target of an EventBridge event rule**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.